guilhermekuni/guilhermekuni/README.md

   </a>
 </p>

-# Hello world 👋

-My name is Guilherme, I am a Full Stack Software Engineer, focused on Front-end development. <br />
+I'm a Full Stack Software Engineer, focused on Front-end development. <br />
 Currently, I'm working as a Front-end Engineer, developing Websites and Apps using React and React Native.

+##

 ![Snake animation](https://github.com/guilhermekuni/guilhermekuni/blob/output/github-contribution-grid-snake.svg)